top of page

 Endemic.
 At risk-declining.

-Superficially very similar to the Red-billed Gull in size, shape, and colouring, this sleek gull is built on more slender lines.
-It has a white body, its wings are grey with black at the very tips (it has less black than the Red-billed Gull).
+Superficially very similar to the Red-billed Gull in size, shape, and colouring, this sleek gull is built along more slender lines.
+It has a white body; its wings are grey with black at the very tips (it has less black than the Red-billed Gull).
 The bill and legs are black (there may be some orange or red showing on the legs).
 As a juvenile the legs and beak are pale pink, shading to bright red in the second year and then becoming black after that.
-Immature birds also have brownish spots on the wings; they can be mistaken for adult red-billed gulls.
+Immature birds also have brownish spots on the wings; they can be mistaken for adult, Red-billed Gulls.

-Unlike the two other species of gull, they are not often found in cites and towns, preferring coastal areas once breeding season is over.
+Unlike the two other species of gull, they are not often found in urban areas, preferring coastal areas once breeding season is over.

 bottom of page